-Russian and East European Studies Director: Tatiana Smorodinska (Russian)
+Russian and East European Studies Director: Kevin Moss (Russian)

-The Russian and East European Studies program (REES) combines proficiency in Russian language with a solid interdisciplinary background in the economics, geography, history, culture and politics of this region sufficient to achieve a broad understanding of its past and present, and its role and place in the world.
-REES will prepare majors to understand the specifics of the region in a global perspective, conduct research in a language, and be able to engage in complex interactions with native-speaking professionals.
-Such training will prepare majors to work in the business world, government and non-profit organizations, foreign service, and to continue education at graduate school.
+The Russian and East European Studies program (REES) combines proficiency in Russian language with a solid interdisciplinary background in the economics, geography, history, culture and politics of this region sufficient to achieve a broad understanding of its past and present, as well as its role and place in the world.
+REES will prepare majors to understand the specifics of the region from a global perspective, conduct research in Russian, and be able to engage in complex interactions with native-speaker professionals.
+Such training will prepare majors to work in the business world, in government and non-profit organizations, in the foreign service, or to continue their education in graduate school.

-As a REES major you will be exposed to rigorous language training, achieve high level of linguistic and cultural competence through Middlebury coursework and Study Abroad Program.
-You will spend a semester or a year in one of our Programs in Russia: Moscow, Yaroslavl or Irkutsk, taking advantage of the opportunity to enroll in courses along with Russian natives, participate in various internship programs.
-At Middlebury you will take regional courses in various disciplines and participate in seminars on the global issues.
+As a REES major you will be exposed to rigorous language training, achieve a high level of linguistic and cultural competence through Middlebury coursework and the Middlebury C.V.
+Starr Schools Abroad in Russia (http://www.middlebury.edu/study-abroad/russia).
+You will spend a semester or a year at one of the sites in Russia: Moscow, Yaroslavl or Irkutsk, taking advantage of the opportunity to enroll in courses along with Russian natives and participate in various internship programs.

 Sample courses about the region.

 - RUSS0152 Russian Modernism

 - RUSS351 Dostoyevsky

 - RUSS0354 Chekhov